dinoboff/singpath-verifiers/README.md

 	Note:

 	The `--group-add $DOCKER_GROUP_ID` need to be adjusted to the host.
-It should the GID off the docker socket host.
+It should be the GID of the host docker socket.

 	The GID is `100` for the OS X / Windows docker virtual machine.